Timex IQ + Move Reviewed & Rated Review Facts

 , look elsewhere.
-What you get with the Timex IQ + Move is simplicity.
+What you get with the Timex IQ + Move is simplicity, and it is noted in each of the IQ+ reviews.

-While the Timex IQ offers pretty basic features when it comes to fitness tracking, it’s also capable of tracking sleep.
+While the Timex IQ offers pretty basic features when it comes to fitness tracking, it’s also capable of tracking sleep, as noted in many IQ+ reviews.
 You won’t get precise data, however, just information on how much of your sleep was light or deep.

 There were various reports of pairing issues with both Android and iOS devices and quite a few reviewers complained that automatic syncing isn’t quite as convenient as advertised.
-Many folks reported having to sync manually regardless of their chosen settings.
+Many folks in the IQ+ reviews reported having to sync manually regardless of their chosen settings.
 Even when enabled, the users must select the periods of time when the auto syncing will occur, which many found annoying.

 A few users reported having reliability issues with the app, and some also complained of interrupted syncing.
 Without the app, some pieces of data cannot be viewed (e.g., sleep data).

 The watch is reasonably comfortable.
-There were no complaints from reviewers on the topic of comfort.
+There were no complaints in the IQ+ reviews on the topic of comfort.

-Since the Timex IQ requires no charging, wearing it for long
+Since the IQ+ reviews require no charging, wearing it for long

 periods is not uncommon, and users had no qualms about wearing it 24/7.

 The watch features 5 ATM water resistance and is fine for showering and swimming, though a poor choice for deep sea diving.
-Reviewers agreed that the watch was very well made but that they found the leather band delicate.
+Reviewers in the IQ+ reviews agreed that the watch was very well made but that they found the leather band delicate.
 It won’t survive repeated exposure to water so swimmers may want to swap out the band for a silicone option.

 The watch features a strong mineral glass screen with a sturdy, and beautiful bezel.
 The analog timepiece features two hands.
 One to tell time and the other to keep track of steps.
 The watch casing is about 36mm wide.